For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me.

 The outreach process at Good Shepherd is simple.
 The vestry sets aside a major budget item for outreach each year, and a committee of parishioners meets throughout the year to discuss distributing those funds and to decide on grants.
 The committee also organizes service opportunities and collections for worthy causes.

 In deciding which programs to support, we have followed the passions of our parishioners.
-We support the underprivileged children of the inner city through St. Stephen’s Youth Programs and Epiphany School, where we have longtime volunteers.
-A group serves monthly suppers at Epiphany, and we turn out, as a parish, to support St. Stephen’s B-SAFE summer program.
+We support the underprivileged children of the inner city through St. Stephen’s Youth Programs and Epiphany School, where we have been volunteering.
+We also support Stephen’s B-SAFE summer program.

 Whether we are making monetary grants or giving time and energy, outreach keeps teaching us how to love our neighbors.
 Anyone who would like to join the Outreach Committee or get involved in an ongoing or new project should contact Pia Bertelli, chair of the committee, through the parish office, (617) 244-4028.